IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/discovery.md

 ./commands/scan_discovered_device.sh
 ```

-The device service will query the device for it's resources; if there is a profile that matches then xrt will use this existing profile, if there is no matching profile a new one will be generated.
+The device service will query the device for it's resources; if there is a profile that matches XRT will use this existing profile, if there is no matching profile a new one will be generated.
 The generated profile can be found under the `./profiles` directory, named `scanned_profile`.

 The device will then need to be updated in order to make use of the new profile.